code-review-checklists/java-concurrency/README.md

 within critical sections and outside of critical sections**, is it explained in comments why this is safe?
 For example, unprotected read-only access to a reference to an immutable object might be benignly racy (see [RC.5](#moving-state-race)).

+Apart from the explanations why the partially blocking or racy code is safe, there should also be comments justifying such error-prone code and warning the developers that the code should be modified and reviewed with double attention: see [NB.3](#non-blocking-warning).

 <a name="justify-volatile"></a>
 [#](#justify-volatile) Dc.9.
 Regarding every field with a `volatile` modifier: **does it really need